fightforthefuture/votebot-www/app/_partners/headcount.md

 ---
 partner: headcount
 partner_privacy_policy: https://www.headcount.org/privacy-policy/
+title: HeadCount
 locale: en
 bubbles:
  - 'Hi!
-This is Headcount and HelloVote!'
+This is HeadCount and HelloVote!'
  - 'I can make sure you and everyone you care about is registered to vote.'
  - 'Try me out!
 Enter your phone number to start.'
 ---